 We operate in a rapidly changing environment that involves certain risks and uncertainties, some of which are beyond our control.
-There have been no material changes in our assessment of our risk factors from those set forth in our Annual Report on Form 10-K for the fiscal year ended November 30, 2018.
-For convenience, such risk factors are included below.
+The risk factors set forth below that are marked with an asterisk () are new or contain changes to the similarly titled risk factors included in our Annual Report on Form 10-K for the fiscal year ended November 30, 2018.
 The risks discussed below could materially affect our business, financial condition and future results.
 The risks described below are not the only risks facing us.
 Additional risks and uncertainties not currently known to us or that we currently deem to be insignificant also may materially and adversely affect our business, financial condition or operating results in the future.